 Resilient families are flexible, well-connected, adept at interpersonal communications, emotionally expressive, and cooperative in problem-solving.
 Also, they know what resources are available to them and are skilled at accessing those resources.

 Community resilience refers to the abilities of communities around the world to use available resources to meet the challenges of the adverse situation.
 Developing community resilience may mean making it easier for older people to recover from natural disasters.
 This may be done by putting resources in place for them and letting them know the resources are there and how to access them.
-It might even involve face-to-face outreach to get the assistance of those people.
+It might even involve face-to-face outreach to get assistance to those people.
 This is just one example of how a community can prepare to come together in a crisis to provide resources.

 Urban resilience refers to the ability of individuals, organizations, and businesses to survive, adapt, and grow through any situation.
 Resilient cities survive and thrive despite chronic stresses like high unemployment, high crime, and inefficient public transportation, and crises like natural disasters, disease outbreaks, and terrorist attacks.